Skip to main content

 image of posts for town trail baords being installed

-Our first main project, to develop Dingwall Heritage Trail, is about to become a reality.
-A series of information boards at key historical sites around the town, linked into a fully accessible pedestrian trail using existing roads and footpaths, have been designed, produced and are currently being installed.
-After a lot of volunteer effort, the Trail will launch 25th March 2023.
+Our first main project, to develop Dingwall Heritage Trail, has become a reality.
+A series of information boards at key historical sites around the town, linked into a fully accessible pedestrian trail using existing roads and footpaths, have been designed, produced and installed.
+After a lot of volunteer effort, the Trail launched on 25th March 2023.
 We are delighted to have got this one in the ground!

 Funding for the Trail has come from local organisations and businesses, and we look forward to continued community involvement and support as the trail and events around it develop.